-You can add a user account for any authorized user that requires access to Spectrum Control.
+You can add a user account for any authorized user that requires access to Spectrum Control Base.

-In addition to storage array credentials, you can define a user for logging into Spectrum Control and performing GUI or CLI management actions.
+In addition to storage system credentials, you can define a user for logging into Spectrum Control Base and performing GUI or CLI management actions.

-Note: All Spectrum Control users have the same permission level, and can undo any setting or action made by another user.
+Note: All Spectrum Control Base users have the same permission level, and can undo any setting or action made by another user.